miegl/PiFmAdv/README.md

 ### Changing PS, RT, TA and PTY at run-time

 You can control PS, RT, TA (Traffic Announcement flag) and PTY (Program Type) at run-time using a named pipe (FIFO).
-For this run Pi-FM-ADV with the `-ctl` argument.
+For this run PiFmAdv with the `-ctl` argument.

 Example: